Guini/PigmentSamples/datafactory/pigment-to-sfdc/README.md

-# Pigment Upseert to Salesforce
+# Pigment Upsert to Salesforce
 An Azure Data Factory pipeline template which demonstrates an example of obtaining a CSV export from Pigment's export API and calling Salesforce to upsert the data to the opportunity object.

 ## Getting Started